-Once Coast Guardsman complete "A" School or a Striker Program they are given additional designator reflecting your new rating.
-Some E-2 through E-3’s can have a designator if they have not yet reached the required time in service milestones to earn the next pay level.
+Once Coast Guardsman complete "A" School or a Striker program, they are given additional designators, reflecting their new rating.
+Some E-2 through E-3s can have a designator if they have not yet reached the required time in service milestones to earn the next pay level.

 Each non-rate (E-1) is designated at boot camp to indicate eligibility for entry into various ratings.
 Coast Guard non-rated designators include:

-The Non-Rate (Apprentice) Promotion Process - The Coast Guard is the only service that automatically advances members to E-2 when upon graduation from basic training (boot camp).
-In some cases you may also be eligible to advance to E-3 upon graduation from boot camp based on either enlisting for 6 years, or prior military experience.
+The Non-Rate (Apprentice) Promotion Process -- The Coast Guard is the only service that automatically advances members to E-2 upon graduation from basic training (boot camp).
+In some cases, you may be eligible to advance to E-3 upon graduation from boot camp, based on either enlisting for six years or previous military experience.

-Whether an AN, SN, or FN, non-rated Coast Guardsman the level of expectations increases with each promotion.
-An E-3’s job is to apply the skills and knowledge learned while continuing to develop your technical and leadership skills.
-SN be expected to not only follow all orders and tasking given by your superiors, but to begin to take a leadership role, such as your unit's Leading Seaman.
+Whether an AN, SN or FN non-rated Coast Guardsman, the level of expectations increases with each promotion.
+An E-3’s job is to apply the skills and knowledge learned while continuing to develop their technical and leadership skills.
+SN will be expected not only to follow all orders and tasking given by your superiors, but to begin to take a leadership role, such as your unit's leading seaman.

 Seaman Recruit (E-1)

-Seaman Recruit (SR) is the lowest enlisted rank in the U.S. Coast Guard, just below Seaman Apprentice.
-Two separate pay grades exist within this rank — one for those with service of less than four months, with a higher pay scale for those in service for more than four months, even if they have not yet advanced to Seaman Apprentice.
-Coast Guard Seaman Recruits currently do not normally bear any uniform rank insignia, unless they have been reduced in rank for disciplinary reasons.
+Seaman recruit (SR) is the lowest enlisted rank in the U.S. Coast Guard, just below seaman apprentice.
+Two separate pay grades exist within this rank -- one for those with service of less than four months and another for those in service for more than four months, even if they have not advanced to seaman apprentice.
+Coast Guard seaman recruits currently do not normally bear any uniform rank insignia, unless they have been reduced in rank for disciplinary reasons.

 Seaman Apprentice (E-2)